Adventure Education (AP)

 AP 3510 Outdoor Skills Clinical (1)

-Designed to assure basic skill competencies in climbing, paddling, camping, and land navigation.
+Designed to assure basic skill competencies in climbing, paddling, camping, and land navigation, natural history and wilderness first aid.
 Students are tested on a series of basic outdoor skills.
 No formal instruction is provided.
-Not open to students who have earned credit for AP 3600.
 Pass/No Pass.
-Falls and Springs.

-This course is designed to introduce and educate students to the growing field of wilderness therapy.
-Students will learn about the history, theory, and ethical practice of Wilderness therapy.
-Topics include: development of wilderness therapy, current research, essential skills, and personal development.
-Students will write their own personal growth plan to pursue employment in the field of wilderness therapy.
+This course is designed to introduce and educate students to the growing field of mental health treatment in outdoor settings.
+Students will learn about the history, theory, and ethical practice of adventure therapy, eco-therapy, wilderness therapy, and other methodologies.
+Topics include: development of mental health treatment in the outdoors, current research, essential skills, and personal development.
 Falls.

 AP 3709 Winter Backcountry Travel (3)